7 Spa Marketing Ideas to Attract New Customers

 And, even if you’ve already built a strong social media presence, remember that your social media handles are not direct replacements for a professional-looking and functional website.

-Fortunately, with services like Wix or SquareSpace, it’s now very easy and affordable to build your own well-designed website.
-And, if you have the programming know-how and would like more versatility, there’s also the handy and free WordPress.
+Fortunately, with services like Wix or Squarespace, it’s now very easy and affordable to build your own well-designed website.
+And, if you have the programming know-how and would like more versatility, there’s also the handy and free WordPress with a professional scheduling WordPress plugin.

 Your spa business website is an essential marketing pillar because: